 3. Nathu La pass, located between Sikkim, India and Shigatse prefecture, Tibet

 Again, it is NOT possible for non Indians and non Chinese to cross from Tibet to India (or vice versa).
 The only way to go overland into Tibet from the sub-continent is through Nepal.
-However, since April 2015, the main overland border from Nepal to Tibet has been CLOSED due to an earthquake and landslides.
-It is impossible to say when the overland border from Nepal to Tibet will reopen.
-For now, the only way to go from Nepal to Tibet is to fly.
-There are 4 weekly flights from Kathmandu to Lhasa.
+The overland route from Lhasa to Nepal is open to foreign travelers and goes through central Tibet.
+In addition, there are weekly flights from Kathmandu to Lhasa (and vice-versa).

 The Shipki La pass reopened in 1994, after being closed for nearly 32 years after the Sino-India War of 1962.
 With proper permits, locals from both sides of the border can sell certain items for a short period of time most years at the top of the pass.
 The Lipulekh pass, elevation 5334 meters, reopened in 1992.
 This pass can sometimes be used by Indian pilgrims who are on pilgrimage to Mt.
 Kailash in western Tibet, though each year the Chinese government determines if they will allow Indians to cross here or not.